Seraaron/agora/srd/Introduction.md

 >
 > #ast Big asterisks give quick clarifications in direct reference to a smaller asterisk* somewhere in the previous paragraph.

-Sidebars — such as this one — are also where I talk to you _more directly_ and either explain why I designed a mechanic in a certain way, offer some advice to help Facilitators with [[Running the game and moderating play|running the game and moderating play]], or make suggestions for alternative rules interpretations.
+Sidebars — such as this one — are also where I talk to you _more directly_ and either explain why I designed a mechanic in a certain way, offer some advice to help Facilitators with [[Quick Session Plan|running the game and moderating play]], or make suggestions for alternative rules interpretations.

 You may also find numbered notes in some articles, which are more-akin to traditional footnotes.
 These are only used when there would otherwise be too many digressions in the main text, or to link to external resources.